deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/sciences_2000.png" alt="sciences">

-*This section contains research in astronomy and astrophysics using data analytics and machine learning.
-It includes transit measurement from exoplanets, detection of gravitational waves, stellar analysis and various nebulas and galaxies.*
+*This section contains research in astronomy and astrophysics using machine learning and supercomputing.
+It includes transit measurement from exoplanets, detection of gravitational waves, stellar analysis and multi-wavelength interferometry f nebulas and galaxies.*

 ## Exoplanets 🪐